Five types of standard treatment are used:

 Wilms tumor and other childhood kidney tumors are usually treated with nephrectomy (surgery to remove the whole kidney).
 Nearby lymph nodes may also be removed.
+Sometimes a kidney transplant (surgery to remove the kidney and replace it with a kidney from a donor) is done when the cancer is in both kidneys and the kidneys are not working well.

 Chemotherapy may be given before surgery to make the tumor smaller so less kidney tissue needs to be removed and there are fewer problems after surgery.
 This is called neoadjuvant chemotherapy.